TempeHS/TempeHS_Ardunio_Boilerplate/TempeHS_Sensor_Catalogue/README.md

 3. [Ultrasonic Ranger*](https://github.com/TempeHS/TempeHS_Ardunio_Boilerplate/tree/main/TempeHS_Sensor_Catalogue/Sensor_Kit/Ultrasonic_Ranger) - **Digital** - A sensor that utilizes ultrasonic waves to measure distances by calculating the time between send and receive trigger.
 4. [3 Axis Acceleration Sensor*](https://github.com/TempeHS/TempeHS_Ardunio_Boilerplate/tree/main/TempeHS_Sensor_Catalogue/Sensor_Kit/3_Axis_Accel_Sensor) - **IIC** - A sensor that detects object acceleration on three different axes.
 5. [Time of Flight Distance Sensor](https://wiki.seeedstudio.com/Grove-Time_of_Flight_Distance_Sensor-VL53L0X/) - **IIC** - A laser-ranging sensor providing accurate distance measurement whatever the target reflectances which can measure absolute distances up to 2m.
-6. [Grove - Thermal Imaging Camera - 16x4 IR Array with 60° FOV](https://www.seeedstudio.com/Grove-Thermal-Imaging-Camera-MLX90621-BAB-16x4-IR-Array-with-60-FOV-p-5266.html) - [Libary](https://github.com/robinvanemden/MLX90621_Arduino_Processing) - **IIC** - The infrared thermal imaging module has a 16x4 resolution array of temperature sensors, which can detect the temperature of the object with an accuracy and return a low resolution image.
+6. [Grove - Thermal Imaging Camera - 16x4 IR Array with 60° FOV](https://www.seeedstudio.com/Grove-Thermal-Imaging-Camera-MLX90621-BAB-16x4-IR-Array-with-60-FOV-p-5266.html) - [Library](https://github.com/robinvanemden/MLX90621_Arduino_Processing) - **IIC** - The infrared thermal imaging module has a 16x4 resolution array of temperature sensors, which can detect the temperature of the object with an accuracy and return a low resolution image.
-7. [3-Axis Accelerometer & 3-Axis Gyroscope](https://wiki.seeedstudio.com/Grove-6-Axis_AccelerometerAndGyroscope/) - **IIC** - An integrated sensor combinating a 3-axis digital accelerometer and 3-axis digital gyroscope.
+7. [3-Axis Accelerometer & 3-Axis Gyroscope](https://wiki.seeedstudio.com/Grove-6-Axis_AccelerometerAndGyroscope/) - **IIC** - An integrated sensor combining a 3-axis digital accelerometer and 3-axis digital gyroscope.
 8. [3-Axis Digital Compass](https://wiki.seeedstudio.com/Grove-3-Axis_Digitial_Compass_v2.0/) - **IIC** - A digital compass sensor measures the magnatic field in three perpendicular axes.

 ## Biomedical
 1. [Ear-clip Heart Rate Sensor](https://wiki.seeedstudio.com/Grove-Ear-clip_Heart_Rate_Sensor/) - **Digital Pulse** - The Heart Rate Ear clip kit contains a ear clip and a receiver module which returns a HR measured in BPM, measures >=30bpm.
 2. [Finger or Wrist Strap Hear Rate Sensor](https://wiki.seeedstudio.com/Grove-Finger-clip_Heart_Rate_Sensor/) - **IIC** - This module is based on optical technology which measures the variation human blood movement in the vessel and returns a HR measured in BPM.
 3. [GSR (Galvanic Skin Response) Sensor]() - **Analog** - GSR Sensor stands for galvanic skin response and it is a method of measuring the electrical conductance of the skin.
 It can be used to reflect human emotional activity.
-4. [Step Counter](https://wiki.seeedstudio.com/Grove-Step_Counter-BMA456/) - **IIC** - A small, triaxial, low-g high performance accelerations module thats works as a portable pedometer.
+4. [Step Counter](https://wiki.seeedstudio.com/Grove-Step_Counter-BMA456/) - **IIC** - A small, triaxial, low-g high performance accelerations module that's works as a portable pedometer.
 5. [Alcohol Sensor](https://wiki.seeedstudio.com/Grove-Alcohol_Sensor/) - **Analog** - Alcohol Sensor which has good sensitivity and fast response to alcohol.
 It is suitable for making Breathalyzer.
 This sensor outputs a voltage inversely proportional to the alcohol concentration in air.

 ## Output